A Scooter Accident Attorney Can Help Your Case

 What are common causes of scooter crashes?

-- Driver’s failure to yield to scooter: this usually happens when vehicles are turning at intersections.
+The most common cause of accidents involving scooters and motor vehicles is the driver’s failure to yield to the scooter– usually when the vehicles are turning at intersections.

-- Scooter-pedestrian accidents: many scooters travel at speeds of up to 20 miles per hour, which can seriously harm an unsuspecting pedestrian.
+Accidents involving scooters and pedestrians are also far too common; many of the scooters travel at speeds of up to 20 miles per hour, which can seriously harm an unsuspecting pedestrian.

-- Scooters being left lying in the middle of the sidewalk or on the roadway: because the scooters are dockless, the companies allow them to be left just about anywhere within their service radius
+Another major hazard involving electric scooters is the scooter being left lying in the middle of the sidewalk or on the roadway.
+Because the scooters are dockless, the companies allow them to be left just about anywhere within their service radius.
+However, this creates a huge safety issue.

 When scooters are left lying on the sidewalk, bicyclists and pedestrians may accidentally fall over them.
 They create dangerous obstacles for disabled people, as blind people and those in wheelchairs may have difficulty navigating around them.